EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/WitchAndHunter/Zullie.md

 ## Zullie, the Witch
 Zullie is a 78 year old 4'7 woman with short dark red hair, a emaciated physique and slitted emerald green eyes.
-She dawns a black dress and a dark green hooded cape.
+She dawns a black dress, a dark green cape and a large black pointy hat.

+She carries a long staff made of ashen wood adorned with arcane glyphs.

+### History
+Zullie is the daughter of a lesser noble from

 ### Character Trais
 The following are Zullie's Personality, Ideals, Bonds and Flaws: